MercuryConnor/PneuScan/README.md

-<<<<<<< HEAD
 # PneuScan: Pneumonia Detection Web App

-A full-stack web application for pneumonia detection from chest X-ray images using a deep learning model.
-Built with Flask (backend/API), React (frontend), and Keras/TensorFlow (model).
+PneuScan is a full-stack web application for detecting pneumonia from chest X-ray images using a deep learning model.
+The project features a Flask backend (API), a React frontend, and a Jupyter notebook for model training and evaluation.

 ## Features
-- Upload X-ray images and get instant predictions (Normal or Pneumonia)
+- Upload chest X-ray images and get instant predictions (Normal or Pneumonia)
 - View a history of previous predictions and images
-- Clear history with one click
+- Clear prediction history with one click
 - Modern, responsive UI (React)
+- Model training and evaluation notebook included

 ## Project Structure
 ```